PrairieLearn/PrairieLearn/rfcs/003-workspaces.md

 The home directory in the workspace will be determined by the `workspace` directory inside a question directory.
 In the future, we'll add the ability to dynamically generate files via `server.py` and place them into the home directory.
 This is not part of the MVP.

+The workspace image will need to be synced to the `questions` table via the usual syncing code.
+We should use a new `workspace_image` column.

+### Student-facing question interface

+> What happens when we render a question with an associated workspace?

+We'll introduce a new `<pl-workspace>` element that renders (to start with) a "Launch workspace" button.
+We should introduce a new `workspace_launch_url` to `data.options`, and this element (or potentially other elements) can use this to render a button.

+When this button is clicked, the URL at `workspace_launch_url` will be opened in a new tab.

 ## Notes

 * Since PrairieLearn will be serving a bunch of different roles depending on context, PrairieLearn's `server.js` should be split up so that only code needed to serve a particular role is loaded.
 While we're refactoring, let's just make it better, do things async, etc.